 Tasha Averill

-Tasha Averill, CPA, is a staff accountant at Concannon Miller, a CPA and business advisory firm headquartered in Bethlehem, Pennsylvania.
-She works on small business returns, reviews, and compilations, along with tax projections and employee benefit plan audits.
-She is a graduate of Binghamton University with both a bachelor's and master's in accounting.
+Tasha Averill, CPA, works for Concannon Miller, a CPA and business advisory firm headquartered in Bethlehem, Pennsylvania.
+She has handled small business returns, reviews, and compilations, along with tax projections and employee benefit plan audits.
+She is a graduate of Binghamton University, with both a bachelor's and master's in accounting.

 Recommended Reading